 You Do Not Have to Face a Deposition Alone

-If your family is seeking monetary recovery after the negligence-related demise of a loved one, you may be deposed as part of the discovery process.
-If you are, our wrongful death lawyer will explain what happens before, during, and after a wrongful death deposition.
+If your family is seeking monetary compensation from the party responsible for the negligence-related demise of a loved one, you may be deposed as part of the discovery process.
+If you are, a Atlanta wrongful death lawyer from Bader Scott Injury Lawyers will explain what happens before, during, and after a wrongful death deposition.

 Call or text (404) 888-8888 or complete a Free Case Evaluation form